Akpevwe11/100-Days-of-leetcode/Day5/README.md

 - Time complexity: O(n), where `n` is the length of the array.
 - Space complexity: O(1), because we use only a constant amount of extra space.

+- The catch is one majority element is there more than N/2 times.